swordyfish/mood-logger/README.md

 # mood-logger
 Quick and simple mood logger using Streamlit!
+You can check out the running app at: https://jgochioco-mood-logger.streamlit.app/

 🧠 Mood Logger
 - Log your mood, add a note if you'd like, and then visualize how your day is going!